COMPETITION for the 2020-2021 academic year

 - a budget;

-- the names of two references.
-Reference letters should be completed and sent by the referees @ [email protected] by June 3, 2019 (write in the subject heading “Bourse MEC – applicant’s name”).
+- the names and e-mail addresses of two referees who will send a letter of recommendation before June 1st, 2020via email @ [email protected] (write in the subject heading “Bourse MEC – applicant’s name”).

 Late or incomplete applications will not be considered for the scholarship.